NateRiz/scategories/README.md

-LIST SEVENTEEN:
+LIST SIXTEEN:
-1. Honeymoon spots
+1. Kinds of soup
-2. Things you buy for kids
+2. Things found in New York
-3. Things that can kill you
+3. Things you get tickets for
-4. Reasons to take out a loan
+4. Things you do at work
-5. Words associated with winter
+5. Foreign words used in English
-6. Things to do on a date
+6. Things you shouldn’t touch
-7. Historic events
+7. Spicy foods
-8. Things you store items in
+8. Things at a carnival
-9. Things you do everyday
+9. Things you make
-10. Things you get in the mail
+10. Places to hangout
-11. Things you save up to buy
+11. Animal noises
-12. Things you sit/on
+12. Computer programs